Ján Havlík: Arrest and persecution

 On 29 October 1951, StB agents stormed the rented apartment and arrested Havlík and his roommates, who also studied at the underground seminary.
 Havlík was detained without trial for 15 months, while regularly tortured.

 In February 1953 he was charged of treason and espionage for the Vatican.
-In spite of the harsh treatment he refused to admit guilt insisting "My only goal was to become a priest.
+In spite of the harsh treatment, he refused to admit guilt, insisting "My only goal was to become a priest.
 I acted according to my conscience.
 This is all I have to say."
 He was sentenced to 10 years of hard labor.
 He was transported to the work camp Equality in Jáchymov, where he was forced to work at a uranium mine.
-While working at the mine, he was repeatedly injured and undergone a back surgery.
+While working at the mine, he was repeatedly injured and underwent a back surgery.

 In spite of cruel treatment, Havlík continued to serve the Church by smuggling small pieces of sacramental bread hidden in cigarette papers into the camp and distributing them to his fellow prisoners.
 In 1958, the authorities learned about this.
 Havlík was placed in a solitary imprisonment and sentenced to another year of hard labour.
 His health quickly deteriorated and by 1960 he was nearly constantly in the hospital and clearly incapable of physical labour.
 Havlík formally applied for release due to his poor health but his application was denied.